sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

 Specifying the Primary Key of the table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the first things that you may have noticed when looking that demo
+One of the first things that you may have noticed when looking at the demo
 data is that there is a ``student_id`` column which acts as the primary
 key of the table, and which is supposed to have unique values.
 Indeed,
 if we look at the number of times that each value appears, we see that